saa-ts-dacs/dacs/part_I/chapter_6/1_existence_and_location_of_originals.md

 **6.1.6** Record any identifying numbers that may help in locating the originals in the cited location.

-Original diaries in the James Francis Thaddeus O’Connor Diaries and Correspondence (BANC MSS C-B 549), The Bancroft Library, University of California, Berkeley, CA 94720-6000.
+Original diaries in the James Francis Thaddeus O'Connor Diaries and Correspondence (BANC MSS C-B 549), The Bancroft Library, University of California, Berkeley, CA 94720-6000.

 **6.1.7** Optionally, if the location of the originals is unknown, record that information.